 - Providing crisis support for those unable to afford funerals

-- Empowering people to manage money and improve resilience
+- Supporting people to manage money and improve resilience

 - Running the UK’s first dedicated supported housing project for young carers

-We believe that people in poverty are the real poverty experts and our approach reflects this, working with people in an empowering and holistic way.
+We believe that people in poverty are the real poverty experts and our approach reflects this, working with people in an supportive and holistic way.